rafaluk/snooker_prizes/README.md

 ![](random_forest.jpg)

 Random forest model is a combination of multiple decision trees.
 The algorithm randomly chooses features, randomly chooses sample from training set and builds a decision tree.
 Then it repeats the process multiple times.
-When all trees (i.e. a forest) is created, the algorithm calculates mean from values on its leaves.
-It results in a single tree model.
+When all trees (i.e. a forest) are created, the model is ready.
+Predictions are being made by passing a piece of data through the whole forest and calculate mean from produced values.

 There are few parameters that should be tuned within Random Forest model:
 * ```max_features``` - the maximum number of features that will be used in every single decision tree.
 It affects performance: the bigger a value is, the algorithm works slower, but the results will be more accurate.